sethm/dmd_core/README.md

 ## Changelog

+0.5.0: Non-breaking but major change. `dmd_core` now presents a
+       C compatible API to make interacting with C and C++ code easier, without needed to write a full stub library.

 0.4.0: Breaking change.
 TX to the keyboard from the terminal is
        now supported, so that clients can use it to detect when a bell (^G) request has been sent.